emmamglass/reconstructor/docs/installation.md

 ## Test suite (MUST RUN BEFORE USING RECONSTRUCTOR)

+> [!CAUTION]
+> YOU MUST RUN THE TEST SUITE BEFORE PROCEEDING TO USE RECONSTRUCTOR

 Run the following test to ensure reconstruction was installed correctly and is
 functional: